caiks/TBOT01/README.md

 ros2 run TBOT01 commander room5 250

 ```
-This shows the journeys taken -
+This shows the statistics of the journeys taken -
 ```
 ./main room_expected data009 room5 17 data012
 ...